 You can report on points recorded for Lesson Engagement in the same way as for any behaviour point scale.

 Depending on your settings, guardians can see Lesson Engagement scores recorded for their children.
-You can see more about this here: Behaviour on the Parent Portal and Arbor App
+You can see more about this here: Behaviour on the Parent Portal and Parent App

 You can select what information is displayed to parents by going to Students > Behaviour > Setup and clicking into the Point Awards tab.
 Select the Lesson Engagement score then click Edit.